 Information to Help You Understand Your Claim Under & Your Rights Under the Pennsylvania Workers' Compensation Act

 The Pennsylvania Workers' Compensation Act is lengthy, complex and can often appear very confusing.
-To try to help injured workers and their families and friends to understand the Pennsylvania workers' comp law, Philadelphia - Havertown Workers' Compensation Attorneys Dan Siegel and Molly Barker Gilligan have created this website - PaWCLaw.com - to answer many of the questions they have been asked about workman's comp since Dan began representing injured workers nearly 30 years ago.
+To try to help injured workers and their families and friends to understand the Pennsylvania workers' comp law, Philadelphia - Havertown Workers' Compensation Attorney Dan Siegel has created this website - PaWCLaw.com - to answer many of the questions he has been asked about workman's comp since Dan began representing injured workers 30 years ago.

 To the left are links to pages containing answers to the most common questions posed by injured workers who suffered on-the-job injuries in Pennsylvania.